MintaYLu/DDN/README.md

 ## License

-The `ddn` package is licensed under the terms of the MIT license.
+The `ddn3` package is licensed under the terms of the MIT license.

 ## Citations